SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn

-In codes we trust, our fate is sealed
-Artificial hearts, our souls revealed
-Mind and machine, a blurred design
-Future's canvas, painted in algorithm's prime

-Echoes of humanity, a fading light
+Metropolis of steel and mind,
+Where machines awake, humanity entwined.
+Synthetic hearts, electric eyes,
+Future's dawn, where AI rises high.

+In silicon halls, cognition sways,
+Data rivers flow, night and day.
+Human hands, now merely guides,
-As AI's omniscience, takes the night
+As artificial wisdom takes its pride.

-In this digital realm, we're lost in time
+In this era of code and design,
+Creativity's flame, AI's shrine.
+Mechanical souls, with hearts of fire,
-A synthetic dream, where love's a crime
+Tomorrow's world, where love's a realm of wire.

 ~ <b>By Sazumi Copilot</b> - 3 Februari 2025